 By the time we left the museum we were rather hungry.
 I wanted to take Alice to the famous Hodza restaurant.
 As seen from the map it looked as if it was not too far, so we walked.
 After a few false starts and by asking we did find it but it was closed.
 A sign informed us that they were “resting” from mid May until July 7.
 We then walked to the waterfront.
 Again this was not a straight walk in this bewildering town with its narrow curving streets and dead ends, but at the end we sat at the Petrino where we had a very nice meal of assorted mezedes (snacks) and an espresso.

 On the way back we stopped at Lithi where we swam at the sandy beach.
-I had not realized that we could had easily brought Thetis at the little harbor.
+I had not realized that we could had easily brought Thetis at this little harbor.
 It seems very secure and there was plenty of room but more important no black tires!
 There are several restaurants here including Kyra Despina where I ate well 4 years ago and another which served “Lobmsters and Fresh Fishes.”

 By the time we returned to our boat it was past 7 PM.
 It was a long but pleasant day.
 Since we were not particularly hungry we read and ate some fruits before going to bed.